scribe-security/docs/docs/integrating-scribe/ci-integrations/azure.md

 ### 4. Instrument your build scripts

 ### Basic example
-Generats an SBOM of an image built in the pipeline by adding a step to call Valint at the end of the build.
+Generate an SBOM of an image built in the pipeline by adding a step to call Valint at the end of the build.
 In your Azure DevOps project make sure you have a file named `azure-pipelines.yml` and add the following steps to it after the build step:

 ```yaml